cheeeeeeeeeen/RoR2-ClassicItems/README.md

 **2.3.5**
 - Improve namespaces on the project so that the code is readable, and follows best practices.
 - Major changes in API due to namespace change.
 Refer to the code documentation for the new one.
+- Add a config option for determining batch spawning for Artifact of Origin.

 **2.3.4**
 - Integrate Queue Processors from ChensHelpers.